-Sabbath School Lesson #6 - Resting in Christ - 30 April-6 May 2016 hrist invites us to His rest: "Come unto Me, all ye that labour and are heavy laden, and I will give you rest" (Matthew 11:28).
-After "God ended His work which He had made," "He rested on the seventh day" (Genesis 2:2), that is, He had Sabbath.
+The Sabbath is the Lord's.
 The word Sabbath means rest.
 It is a Hebrew word transferred into the English language.
-When the Hebrews used the word "Sabbath," it conveyed the same idea to them that the word "rest" does to us.
-Hence, the fourth commandment says: "Remember the [rest] day, to keep it holy.
-Six days shalt thou labour, and do all thy work; but the seventh day is the [rest] of the Lord thy God; in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates; for in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day; wherefore the Lord blessed the rest day, and hallowed it" (Exodus 20:8-11).

-It is the Lord's rest, and we must not mistakenly judge the Lord's rest from what men are accustomed to call rest.
+When the Hebrews used the word "Sabbath," it conveved the same idea to them that the word "rest" does to us.
+The fourth commandment says to us: "Remember the rest day, to keep it holy.
+Six days shalt thou labour, and do all thy work; but the seventh day is the rest of the Lord thy God; in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates; for in six days the Lord made heaven and earth, the sea. and all that in them is, and rested the seventh day; wherefore the Lord blessed the rest day, and hallowed it" (Exodus 20:8-11).
+We must not make the mistake of judging of the Lord's rest from what men are accustomed to call rest.
 God is not a man.
 We should rather learn from God's rest what rest really is.
 God's rest is not mere physical rest from weariness.
 This we know from two facts.
-First, "God is Spirit" (John 4:24); not the KJV render of "a spirit," as though He were one of many; but He is Spirit, as it is rendered in the ESV.
-Second, "the everlasting God, the LORD, the Creator of the ends of the earth, fainteth not, neither is weary" (Isaiah 40:28).
+First, "God is Spirit" (John 4:24).
+Not 'a spirit,' as though He were one of many; but He is Spirit.
+Second, "The everlasting God, the Lord, the Creator of the ends of the earth, fainteth not, neither is weary" (Isaiah 40:33).
 The Lord therefore did not rest because He was tired, and His rest is not physical, but spiritual, since He is Spirit.
-"They that worship Him must worship Him in Spirit and in truth" (John 4:24).
+It is why Christ said, "They that worship Him must worship Him in Spirit and in truth" (John 4:24).